“We have nothing to fear but fear itself.”

 As an evolving person I do have a fear that I still struggle and that I cannot control to today… And it’s not on Hill’s list.

-The fear of not knowing enough that leads to the fear of failure.
+The fear of not knowing enough… that leads to the fear of failure.

 So when the fear strikes what do I do?
-First I do as everyone does… I froze up.
+First I do as everyone does… I freeze up.
 I get scared, cautious and I play safe.
-And then I remember all the amazing things I have learned throughout my life.
+But then I remember all the amazing things I have learned throughout my life.
 I make a mental list of all the things I have learned on my own and by myself and from others.
 And I go study it.
 Or I ask for help.
 Or I Google it.
 Eventually I just do it.
 Sometimes I do drop it… Unfortunately, I regretfully admit it, I have dropped opportunities just because I was scared.
-With age I have been learning to recognize the balls I drop because they are out of my league for real from the ones I drop out of fear… Still a continuous learning process though.
+With age I have been learning to recognize the opportunities I drop because they are out of my league for real from the ones I drop out of fear… Still a continuous learning process though.
 Some have said that these are the fears that all Entrepreneurs must conquer.
 Let’s hope so.

 Fear of Aging and of Death I simply just don’t have anymore.
 My life has been intense, happy and fruitful.
-My legacy are my kids and they are an amazing legacy to leave behind… Aging will be what I’ll make of it health permitting.
+My legacy are my kids and they are an amazing legacy to leave behind.
+Aging will be what I’ll make of it health permitting.

-Spiders… I’ve always been afraid of spiders.
+I’ve always been afraid of spiders.
 I kinda can guess I will always be.

-And I am ok with that fear.
+But I am ok with that fear.